 Activities: Backpacking, hiking, and downhill skiing

-On January 30th, we drove up to the White Mountains after work.
+We drove up to the White Mountains after work.
 It’s about a 6 hour drive from NYC, and takes about 1.5 hours longer with the rush hour traffic.
 We arrived at the Notch Hostel after midnight and drank some beers before bed.
 I had brought up some Bard’s gluten-free beer, which was the perfect refreshment after a long drive.
 I also ate a Treeline cashew cheese that I had brought up with me.

-At 1, we drove to Franconia and started making our way up to Zealand Hut, one of the 8 huts in the Presidential Range run by the Appalachian Mountain Club (AMC).
+In the early afternoon, we drove to Franconia and started making our way up to Zealand Hut, one of the 8 huts in the Presidential Range run by the Appalachian Mountain Club (AMC).
 It is about a 7-mile hike in from the road, Rte 302.

 I had never been winter hiking before, and I soon realized that you get hot fast.
 For my upper body, I was wearing a thin wicking synthetic shirt, underneath a warmer heat-trapping synthetic layer, followed by a fleece vest, thin fleece jacket, and a PrimaLoft padded jacket beneath a breathable North Face shell.
 For my lower body, I had a pair of wicking yoga pants from prAna, followed by a synthetic layer, and insulated snow pants.
 Those layers were fine, but the items I was wearing on my upper body made it feel as if I was hiking in a sauna.
-By 2 miles in, I was sweating so profusely that I had to get rid of most of my layers.
+By a few miles in, I was sweating so profusely that I had to get rid of most of my layers.
 It turned out that all I needed for my upper body in 30 degree weather were the synthetic shirts, the fleece vest, and the North Face shell.
 Someone later told me that it’s best to start off winter hiking feeling cold, but to have extra layers in your pack in case you need them.
 The most important thing though is that you never wear cotton during winter hikes.
 In the cold, wet cotton freezes and can cause hypothermia – hence the common phrase used in hiking “cotton kills.”